Kubernetes Build and Deploy NodeJS Application and Scale It

 Progressive web apps – offline web applications using service worker

-Let’s start with installing a service worker. following code will register the service worker on web page, after service worker is registered we can run tasks using worker. serviceWorker.js should be in root of application.
+Let’s walk through how to set up a service worker.
+The following code registers the service worker on your webpage.
+Once registered, you can begin running tasks using the worker.
+Note that the serviceWorker.js file should reside in the root directory of your application.

 (function () {